nixxo/rust-lang-book-it/src/ch20-03-advanced-types.md

 ### Type Safety and Abstraction with the Newtype Pattern

-This section assumes you’ve read the earlier section [“Using the Newtype Pattern to Implement External Traits”][using-the-newtype-pattern]<!-- ignore -->.
+This section assumes you’ve read the earlier section [“Implementing External Traits with the Newtype Pattern”][using-the-newtype-pattern]<!-- ignore -->.
 The newtype pattern is also useful for tasks beyond those we’ve discussed so far, including statically enforcing that values are never confused and indicating the units of a value.
 You saw an example of using newtypes to